Frequently Asked Questions

 Should I further my education if my application was not successful?

 Applicants wishing to further their education after an unsuccessful application have several options offered by KSU.
 Courses taken will not necessarily improve the GPA calculated during application review, as this is calculated on undergraduate science courses, but will aid in preparation for the professional curriculum.
+See here for a full list of our graduate programs.

 - One Year Master’s in Biomedical Science Degree Program